-Applicants in their proposals must incorporate a series of complimentary activities that target only one priority area as stipulated on section 1.2.
+Applicants in their proposals must incorporate a series of complimentary activities as stipulated on section 1.2.
 The following types of action are ineligible:

 - actions concerned only or mainly with individual sponsorships for participation in workshops, seminars, conferences and congresses; - actions concerned only or mainly with individual scholarships for studies; - Incentives for health workers.